 *Single of the week*

-Electrelane – Bells/I Keep Losing Heart
+Electrelane – Bells/I Keep Losing Heart (Too Pure)

 One of the oddest uses of music on TV came last year in an episode of the OC, where beautiful Californians could be seen cavorting to the urgent sound of Electrelane’s On Parade.
 That was a surprise, let me tell you.
 Despite their flirtation with the glossy teen drama, Electrelane haven’t turned into the Killers.
 And thank goodness for that.